Unsupervised Local Discrimination for Medical Images: Preliminaries

 \subsection{Base Contrastive Formulation}

-The pseudo target for contrastive learning is to build an embedded function to project images into a $K$-d space, where positive pairs are forced to be closely distributed and negative pairs are forced to be dispersedly distributed.
-We denote $v_i\in\mathbb{R}^K$ as the embedded vector of sample $i$, and $v^+\in{V_i^+}$ and $v^-\in{V_i^-}$ as positive and negative samples for $v_i$, where $V_i^+$ and $V_i^-$ are respectively the set of positive embedded vectors and the set of negative embedded vectors for $v_i$.
-The contrastive loss can be formulated as: where $sim(a,b)$ means the similarity between two vectors and is usually set as the cosine similarity, i.e., $sim(a,b)=a^Tb/\left\|a\right\|_2 \left\|b\right\|_2$.
-And $\tau$ is a temperature parameter controlling distribution's concentration level \cite{hinton2015distilling}.
+Traditional contrastive learning commonly formulates an embedding function that projects images into a $K$-d embedding space to make positive pairs closely clustered and negative pairs dispersedly distributed.
+We denote $v_i\in\mathbb{R}^K$ as the embedded vector of the $i$-th sample, $v^+\in{V_i^+}$ and $v^-\in{V_i^-}$ as its positive and negative samples, where $V_i^+$ and $V_i^-$ are respectively the sets of positive and negative embedded vectors for $v_i$.
+The contrastive loss is defined as: where $\text{sim}(a,b)$ means the similarity between two vectors and is usually set as the cosine similarity, i.e., $\text{sim}(a,b)=a^\top b/\left\|a\right\|_2 \left\|b\right\|_2$.
+And $\tau$ is a temperature parameter to control the concentration level of the distribution \cite{hinton2015distilling}.